Yandy Díaz Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- In his most recent appearance on Monday against the Toronto Blue Jays, the righty threw seven scoreless innings while surrendering one hit.
+- The right-hander's last appearance came on Tuesday against the Toronto Blue Jays, when he tossed seven scoreless innings while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.